nemasmisal/ngrx-dispatcher/README.md

-# Getting Started with ngrx-dispatcher
+# Getting Started with ngrx-dispatcher and it playground

 This is simple directive, that will handle the dispatch of a request, as will re-dispatch if one of the dependencies has changed, listen for success either failure and cancel ongoing requests in case of destroying the component before